What will be the Expected Gold Rate in 2025 in India?

 In 2025, gold prices are expected to go up for a few main reasons:

-Here are the reasons that leads to the prices of gold go up:
+Here are the reasons that led to the price of gold going up:

 First, inflation is rising around the world, and when that happens, people often turn to gold as a way to protect their savings.